Blitz Club: DJs, music and scene

-The operators of the club consist of former crew members of the clubs Bob Beaman, Charlie, Registratur, King and Kong Club.
-Head of the musical program is DJ David Muallem, further resident DJs are the Zenker Brothers Skee Mask, Stenny, Sascha Sibler, Julietta, Glaskin and La Staab.
-Blitz Club has featured appearances by DJs and live acts such as Jeff Mills, Richie Hawtin, Carl Craig, Ben Sims, Seth Troxler, I-F, Miss Kittin, Surgeon, Luke Slater, Laurent Garnier, Nina Kraviz, DJ Hell, Sven Väth, Chris Liebing, Monika Kruse, Ellen Allien, Boys Noize, Marcel Dettmann, Ben Klock, Len Faki, Steve Bug, Modeselektor, Michael Mayer, Roman Flügel and Âme.
+The operators of the club consist of former crew members of the clubs Bob Beaman, Charlie, Registratur, King, and Kong Club.
+Head of the musical program is DJ David Muallem; further resident DJs are the Zenker Brothers, Skee Mask, Stenny, Sascha Sibler, Julietta, Glaskin, and La Staab.
+Blitz Club has featured appearances by DJs and live acts such as Jeff Mills, Richie Hawtin, Carl Craig, Ben Sims, Seth Troxler, I-F, Miss Kittin, Surgeon, Luke Slater, Laurent Garnier, Nina Kraviz, DJ Hell, Sven Väth, Chris Liebing, Monika Kruse, Ellen Allien, Boys Noize, Marcel Dettmann, Ben Klock, Len Faki, Steve Bug, Modeselektor, Michael Mayer, Roman Flügel, and Âme.
 The Blitz Club was also a venue for the Germany-wide Telekom Electronic Beats Clubnight series.
 The club also offers a series of events for the gay fetish scene called Cruise.

 Entry criteria

 The club has a strict ban on photography and filming to ensure that guests can concentrate fully on dancing.
 According to the operators, however, the club also wants to be a place of inclusion without a strict door policy.
-In July 2017, the curfew for the Blitz Club was lifted, so that the club is allowed to be open until the morning since then.
+Since the club's curfew was lifted in July 2017, it is now allowed to remain open until the morning hours.

 Fire brigade and police operations on the opening day

 The club's opening event on 22 April 2017 made headlines throughout Germany.
-In the weeks before the opening, extensive coverage by the media had created a hype, which led to a huge rush of people on the Museumsinsel island on the opening day.
-Instead of the permitted maximum of 800 guests, the club was quickly overcrowded with 1500 people.
-When the further influx of visitors did not stop and the waiting crowd began to block access roads, emergency exits and escape routes and to press against the tram tracks, the fire brigade arrived and called the police for assistance.
-In order to defuse the situation, about 30 police officers blocked the Rosenheimer Strasse arterial road, cleared the forecourt and sent hundreds of waiting people home.
-Numerous guests who were not able to enter the club later criticized the organization of the opening event.
+In the weeks leading up to the opening event, extensive media coverage had generated significant hype for the opening night and resulted in large crowds turning up at Museumsinsel.
+Instead of the permitted maximum of 800 guests, the club was quickly overcrowded with 1,500 people.

+The situation escalated as crowds began to spill onto access roads, emergency exits, escape routes and nearby tram tracks.
+This resulted in a major fire brigade and police intervention to defuse the situation.
+Police and fire services blocked a nearby major arterial road, cleared the venue's front terrace and sent hundreds of people home.
+Numerous disappointed guests later criticized the event's poor planning and management.

 Blitz Restaurant

-In addition to the techno club, Blitz also has a vegetarian restaurant with Mexican-Central American cuisine and a beer garden on an outdoor terrace that is located on the banks of the Isar river.
-Head of the restaurant is Sandra Forster, who had operated several other gastronomy projects in Munich before.
-Unlike in the club, there is no photo ban in the restaurant.
-The restaurant, its interior design and the culinary offer were repeatedly the target of reporting in daily newspapers and gastronomy magazines.